Unofficial Website for Historical Artifacts from the Palace Hotel.

 The Palace still uses this pattern today, but the name Palace Hotel does not appear on any of the pieces.
 The only silver with The Palace Hotel I observed when I was there are the chip dishes at the Pied Piper and the teapots with a generic Palace Hotel stamp in the Garden Court.
 You never would've guessed the teapots were from the hotel if you didn't see them in use there.

 Silverware created for the 1909 reopening of the Palace Hotel.
-From what I have been able to gather, the four pieces on the left are backmarked Pat.
+The four pieces on the left are backmarked Pat.
 1908, Gorham and these were made for the grand reopening of the hotel in 1909.
 They have a simpler end on them and have the Palace Hotel on the underside of each piece.
 (I also have a pair of silver Gorham tongs from 1909 not shown).
 The 3 pieces on the right are made by International Silver.
 The PH crest is on the front of all pieces, these having a more intricate scroll design and nothing on the back.
 These were made later on for the hotel, possibly in the 1910s or 20s.

 Small silver creamer with the Palace crest on the front.
 Quite banged up, but still a nice piece.
 Made by Reed & Barton, NS 723, 3 Oz, with the silver mark for 1935 on the bottom.